-For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.
+For over 24 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.

 Call for Detox Options 1-800-423-2482

-Drug addiction begins to overshadow a relationship when doing drugs is the only thing a couple likes to do together, or when one person can only tolerate the other while stoned.
+Drug addiction begins to overshadow a relationship when doing drugs is the only thing a couple likes to do together or when one person can only tolerate the other while stoned.

 The relationship begins to take a back seat to addiction when one or both parties need to be high before showing signs of affection or having an intimate conversation.
-Addiction becomes the master when drugs are more powerful than words.
+Addiction becomes the master when drugs are more potent than words.

 When the drug addiction finally becomes more important than the relationship, the addicted individual becomes isolated from the people who love him.
 Sometimes it is to hide the drug problem.
 Other times, social isolation is to prevent someone from trying to help.
 Addiction steals love and replaces it with loneliness.

-Fortunately, it is never too late for drug addiction treatment and it may not be too late for your relationship.
-Many addiction treatment programs include the partner in some way, but research shows that one should be healthy on their own in order to engage in a healthy relationship with others.
+Fortunately, it is never too late for drug addiction treatment, and it may not be too late for your relationship.
+Many addiction treatment programs include the partner in some way, but research shows that one should be healthy on their own to engage in a healthy relationship with others.
 Treatment may also focus on any problems in the relationship that may lead to drug abuse, as these problems do not disappear just because substance abuse has stopped.

 When drug addiction becomes more important than love, contact the caring professionals at Waismann Method ® Rapid Detox Center.
 Our opiate detox treatments can help treat people who want to stop abusing drugs and engage in healthy, loving relationships.
-If you or someone you love suffers from addiction, contact Waismann Method ® to learn more information about rapid detox and other addiction treatments.
+If you or someone you love suffers from addiction, contact Waismann Method ® to learn more about rapid detox and other addiction treatments.